eadmaster/RetroSubs/README.md

 Text appeareance can be customized to fit the game native UI.

-Currently only [Bizhawk](https://tasvideos.org/Bizhawk) is supported, since it is the only emulator providing a [`memory.hash_region` Lua function](https://tasvideos.org/Bizhawk/LuaFunctions).
+Currently only [Bizhawk](https://tasvideos.org/Bizhawk) is supported, since it is the only emulator providing a [memory hashing function](https://tasvideos.org/Bizhawk/LuaFunctions).

 ## [Setup Guide](https://github.com/eadmaster/RetroSubs/wiki/Setup-Guide)